-We call for a 90-day moratorium on the main-stream media coverage of President Trump’s tweets to begin immediately and to being again–if necessary–on September 1, 2019.
+We call for a moratorium on the main-stream media coverage of President Trump’s tweets to begin immediately and to resume–if necessary–next year.

 Here is one example of slippage, using presidential tweets as cover.

 We are not tweet pimps.
-Policy development should be deliberative and inclusive, less impulsive, not in the fingertips of one man.
+Policy development should be deliberative and inclusive, less impulsive, not in the fingertips of one man before the sun rises.
 Communicating with your supporters is one thing, interrupting the public discourse on matters of personal insult to institutions and individuals is disruptive and does not serve the public interest.

 I’m gobsmacked, astounded, writeless about the state of public discourse in America.
 It is hostile, mean-spirited, propped up by political mannequins and the vengeful on the left and on the right.
 The conflagration of president and press is eroding the fundamental trust of government and the foundations of democracy.